w3f/polkadot-wiki/docs/learn-treasury.md

 [Society](https://guide.kusama.network/docs/en/maintain-guides-society-kusama) rather than being burned. :kusama }}

-When a stakeholder wishes to propose a spend from the Treasury, they must reserve a deposit totaling 5% of the proposed spend (see below for variations).
+When a stakeholder wishes to propose a spend from the Treasury, they must reserve a deposit of at least 5% of the proposed spend (see below for variations).
 This deposit will be slashed if the proposal is rejected, and returned if it is accepted.

 Proposals may consist of (but are not limited to):